Update: Tax Highlights of “The One, Big, Beautiful Bill”

-This comprehensive legislation seeks to extend and revise several major provisions of the Tax Cuts and Jobs Act of 2017 (TCJA), passed during President Trump’s first term in office, many of which are scheduled to expire at the end of 2025.
-Below is a summary of the key tax provisions included in the bill, including recent Senate updates as of May 22:
+This comprehensive legislation extends and revises several major provisions of the Tax Cuts and Jobs Act of 2017 (TCJA), many of which were set to expire at the end of 2025.
+Below is a summary of key tax provisions included in the final version of the bill:

 TCJA Individual Tax Provisions Extended or Made Permanent